Wednesday, February 15, 2017

 hits puts paid to T61.

-The demise of T62 was followed quickly after by that of T63, with hardly any further scratched to the paintwork of Termagant.
+The demise of T62 was followed quickly after by that of T63, with hardly any further scratches to the paintwork of Termagant.
 That fast-moving cruiser managed momentarily to keep out of torpedo range of the remaining Raesharn destroyers, but in going after the merchants, allowed the escort vessels to close again.
 Concentrating the main guns on T61, Termagant trained the secondaries on Allswell.
 The destroyer also disappeared among several explosions, but the merchant suffered only minor damage (2 hits).
 Then two torpedoes slammed beneath the port-side belt armour of Termagant - the vengeance of T61.
 There would be no court marshal for Cdr Suzumaha.

 Termagant continued to circle the merchant ships, like a wolf after sheep.
 The wheeling ships and the determination of the sole remaining escort, T64, prevented the cruiser concentrating its fire upon any one steamer.
 Ben Betterhof was reduced to a wreck, but remained afloat and under power; and a few fires were started aboard Dammital as well.
 But the main armament had to be reserved to fend off T64.
 That vessel soon joined its companions in Davy Jones's locker, but a final torpedo hit persuaded Termagant to break off the action.